-Drawing on his years of experience as a trial attorney in the Civil Division of the U.S. Department of Justice, Andrew collaborates with the trial court team to serve as the point person for legal issues and strategy.
-In cases where the stakes are so high that an appeal is practically inevitable, Andrew is frequently brought in from the outset to work on motions to dismiss, preliminary-injunction briefing, and, later, summary-judgment motions.
-If the case proceeds toward trial, Andrew leads strategizing and briefing on jury instructions, motions in limine, Daubert motions, other pre-trial briefing, mid-trial objections and motions practice, motions for judgment as a matter of law, and motions for a new trial.
+Andrew is a skilled brief writer who works on significant motions in the trial court to prevent any need for appeal by winning the case first.
+Drawing on his years as a trial attorney at the U.S. Department of Justice, Andrew collaborates with the trial court team to serve as the point person for law-intensive brief-writing and strategy.
+Andrew is frequently retained to work on motions to dismiss, preliminary-injunction briefing, and summary-judgment motions.
+If the case proceeds toward trial, Andrew leads strategizing and all manner of briefing from jury instructions to motions in limine to mid-trial objections and pocket briefs to post-trial motions for judgment as a matter of law and for a new trial.

 MF Global v.
-PricewaterhouseCoopers - S.D.N.Y. – In litigation stemming from the high-profile collapse of MF Global, Andrew was brought onto the case to assist a trial team from another firm in representing PwC against a $3B accounting malpractice suit by the bankruptcy estate of MF Global.
-In the lead up to trial, Andrew worked with co-counsel on jury instructions, motions in limine, Daubert motions, and other pre-trial motions.
-During trial, Andrew assisted on mid-trial objections, a motion for a mistrial, and a motion for judgment as a matter of law.
-Owing in part to the legal victories throughout trial, three weeks into a five-week trial, the case settled to the mutual satisfaction of the parties.
+PricewaterhouseCoopers – In litigation stemming from the high-profile collapse of MF Global, Andrew assisted a trial team from another firm in representing PwC against a $3B accounting malpractice suit by the bankruptcy estate.
+Andrew worked on jury instructions, motions in limine, Daubert motions, mid-trial objections, a motion for a mistrial, and a motion for judgment as a matter of law.
+Owing in part to the legal victories throughout trial, the case settled to the mutual satisfaction of the parties three weeks into a five-week trial .

 Bayer CropScience v.
-Dow AgroSciences – Federal Circuit and D. Del. – Andrew was part of a trial court team that obtained a complete victory at summary judgment for Dow AgroSciences after Bayer brought a patent-infringement suit in an attempt to prevent Dow from releasing what it hopes will be its flagship product: a soybean that is tolerant to three different herbicides.
-In addition to obtaining summary judgment, Andrew led the briefing in successfully defeating Bayer's motion for a preliminary injunction and in obtaining $6M in attorneys’ fees for Dow, one of the largest (if not the largest) attorneys’ fees awards since the Supreme Court articulated the standard for awarding fees in patent cases.
-Andrew was also part of the appellate team that obtained both affirmance of the merits win as well as a published opinion affirming the fee award.
+Dow AgroSciences – Andrew was part of a team that obtained a complete victory at summary judgment on a licensing defense for Dow AgroSciences after Bayer brought a patent-infringement suit that sought to prevent Dow from launching a new flagship product.
+Andrew also led the briefing in defeating Bayer's motion for a preliminary injunction and in obtaining Dow's attorneys’ fees.
+Andrew was then part of the appellate team that obtained affirmance of both the merits win and the fee award.

 Synopsys, Inc. v.
-Ubiquiti & Ubiquiti Networks Int'l Limited - N.D.
-Cal. - Andrew led the trial court briefing for Plaintiff Synopsys, who brought suit against the defendants for violations of the Digital Millennium Copyright Act, the Anti-Counterfeiting Act, the Racketeer Influenced & Corrupt Organizations Act ("RICO").
-Synopsys licenses software to companies to aid them in designing and testing microchip designs.
-Synopsys alleged that the defendants circumvented Synopsys' security measures to unlawfully access and use Synopsys' software.
+Ubiquiti & Ubiquiti Networks Int'l Limited – Andrew led the trial court briefing for Plaintiff Synopsys, who brought suit against the defendants for violations of the Digital Millennium Copyright Act, the Anti-Counterfeiting Act, and the Racketeer Influenced & Corrupt Organizations Act ("RICO").
 Andrew led the briefing on sanctions for spoliation of evidence, summary judgment, Daubert motions, jury instructions, and motions in limine.
-All of Synopsys' principal claims survived summary judgment, and the case settled shortly thereafter to the mutual satisfaction of the parties.
+All of Synopsys' principal claims survived summary judgment, and the case settled shortly thereafter.

 Amarin v.
-International Trade Commission - ITC - Andrew led the briefing team in successfully persuading the ITC not to institute an investigation into whether Omega-3 fish oil vitamins were improperly marketed as "dietary supplements," rather than "new drugs," under the Food, Drug, and Cosmetics Act and thus amounted to false labeling under the Lanham Act and unfair competition under the Tariff Act.
-In briefing before proceedings in the ITC even began, Andrew and his team, representing DSM Nutritional Products and Pharmavite, persuaded the ITC that Amarin's claim is not cognizable under the Tariff Act but rather is an impermissible claim under the FDCA, which is exclusively enforced by the Food and Drug Administration.
-Andrew then spearheaded the briefing in the Federal Circuit Court of Appeals, which affirmed the ITC's decision not to institute proceedings.
+International Trade Commission – Andrew led the briefing that successfully persuaded the ITC to not even institute an investigation into whether Omega-3 fish oil vitamins were improperly marketed as "dietary supplements," rather than "new drugs," under the Food, Drug, and Cosmetics Act and thus amounted to false labeling under the Lanham Act and unfair competition under the Tariff Act.
+Andrew later spearheaded briefing in the Federal Circuit, which affirmed the ITC's decision not to institute an investigation.